derrickc1170/sep10-freedom-project/blog/entry02.md

 ##### 11/4/24

 <h1>Topic:Cooking</h1>
+Topic I decide on was cooking because I really enjoy cooking food and want make something that can help people to be efficient on cooking.
 ## Engineering Design Process

 I am currently in the first stage of the engineering design process, where the main goal is to define the problem for cooking.